apache/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.pyspark.pythonVersion</code></td>
   <td><code>"3"</code></td>
   <td>
    This sets the major Python version of the docker image used to run the driver and executor containers.
-Can be 3.
+   It can be only "3".
+This configuration was deprecated from Spark 3.1.0, and is effectively no-op.
+   Users should set 'spark.pyspark.python' and 'spark.pyspark.driver.python' configurations or 'PYSPARK_PYTHON' and 'PYSPARK_DRIVER_PYTHON' environment variables.
   </td>
   <td>2.4.0</td>
 </tr>